 ADULT SIZE: 14 to 17 inches (356 to 432 mm).
 The state angling record (3 lb, 2 oz) was caught in the Choccolocco Creek in 2000.

 DISTRIBUTION: Endemic to the Mobile basin, redeye bass are distributed above the Fall Line in the Coosa and Tallapoosa river systems.
 Lack of records from sections of the Sipsey, Mulberry, and Locust forks and upper Black Warrior River could be due to habitat disruption in the Birmingham area.
-Tennessee and Kentucky populations shown on the distribution map are introduced.

 HABITAT AND BIOLOGY: The redeye inhabits small to medium-sized upland streams and only rarely large rivers and impoundments.
 It is often found in water willow (Justicia) or other aquatic vegetation, near a submerged stump or boulder, or along an undercut bank.
 Juveniles occur in shallow runs and riffles over sand and gravel substrates.
 Spawning occurs from April to June.
 Etnier and Starnes (1993) note longevity of nine to 10 years.
 Diet includes aquatic and terrestrial insects, crayfishes, and small fishes.